confluentinc/examples/replicator-schema-translation/README.md

 1. Create a subject in the source Schema Registry.
 2. Prepare for schema translation.
-3. Execution of Replicator to perform migration
+3. Execute Replicator to perform migration.
 4. Post translation Schema registry configuration.

 ### Step 1: